4.11.51 Return Preparer Program

 Background

 1. The Return Preparer Program (RPP) is an agency-wide effort to enforce compliance of tax return preparers.
 Tax return preparers are a critical component of tax administration and provide a unique opportunity to impact taxpayer behavior and compliance with tax laws.
 The IRS encourages compliance among tax return preparers through a variety of means by providing targeted enforcement activities to identify and address the most egregious return preparers.
 The Return Preparer Program includes all tax return preparers - not only self-identified return preparers.
-All business units under the Services and Enforcement Organization have tax return preparer strategies, including the Return Preparer Office (RPO), the Office of Professional Responsibility (OPR), Return Integrity Compliance Services (W&I RICS), and Examination.
+All business units under the Services and Enforcement Organization have tax return preparer strategies, including the Return Preparer Office (RPO), the Office of Professional Responsibility (OPR), Return Integrity Compliance Services (Taxpayer Services RICS), and Examination.

 Authority